Matchday Info: St Mirren v Livingston (20th Dec)

 Away fans: cross road to Love Street continue up the street till you come to Albion Street where you will turn left.
 Follow Albion Street until you come to the junction with Greenock Road where you will turn right.
 Cross the road then walk about 200 yards before taking your first left on to Clark Street.
 Walk straight up Clark Street to the end of the street which is the junction with Greenhill Road, turn left and you will see the the stadium on the opposite side of the road.
 Access to the North Stand will be from Ferguslie Park Avenue.

-Up Next: St Mirren v Aberdeen (18th Oct)
+Up Next: St Mirren v Livingston (20th Dec)

-St Mirren return to William Hill Premiership action on Saturday with Saints hosting Aberdeen at The SMiSA Stadium.
+St Mirren's focus returns to the William Hill Premiership this weekend as we take on Livingston at The SMiSA Stadium.

 Match Details